MidnattLantern/HiDoc-API/README.md

 To test the app, run this in the terminal:
 `python3 manage.py runserver`
 During development, it's neccessary to add an adress to allowed hosts inside settings

+Django signals:
+---
+- Signals can notify actions.
+- In any models.py, import:
+`from django.db.models.signals import (signal_name)`
+- In the admin.py, import:
+`form .models import (ModelName)`
+- The structure of the block will vary.
+- Migrate

+Dependencies
+---
+- To skip the long list of installed dependencies, each dependency are frozed.
+- In terminal:
+`pip3 freeze > requirements.txt`
+- To retrieve the requirements, in terminal: